Onelinerhub/onelinerhub/python-matplotlib/how-to-change-custom-text-size-on-plot.md

-# How to change custom text size on plot
+# How to change custom text size

 ```python
 import matplotlib.pyplot as plt